 This user mode command switches the switch into enable mode.
+The enable mode allows you to access privileged commands.

 To enter enable mode, you are prompted for the password configured during the switch's initial setup.
 Passwords display as asterisks () when you enter them.

 To change the password, use the config mode "enable secret" command.
 If you lose or forget the enable mode password, resetting the default admin user password also resets the enable mode password to "enable".
 See the AOS-W User Guide for more information about resetting the admin and enable mode passwords.